eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/quickstart.md

 For the Organization and _Vehicle App_ repository the name _MyOrg/MyFirstVehicleApp_ is used as a reference during the rest of the document.

-You can create your own repository using a provided template or start prototyping via Digital.Auto.
+You can create your own repository using a provided template or start prototyping via digital.auto.

 {{< tabpane text=true >}}
    {{% tab header="Using Template" %}}